Show All Answers

 The potential for a medical emergency does not warrant prioritytreatment.
 Anyone needing an ambulance in a medical emergency should call 911and the situation will be handled in an appropriate manner.

 Overnight on street parking is prohibited between 2:00 a.m. and 6:00 a.m., November 1 through April 15.

-Please contact the Department of Public Works (269) 329‐4444.
-We will replace damaged mailboxes, which were in previously good condition, on a case‐by‐case basis.
-Please take a moment to review the City of Portage Damaged Mailbox Policy for more information.
+Please contact the Department of Public Works at (269) 329-4444 or complete an online report.
+The City of Portage Damaged Mailbox Replacement Policy allows for the repair or replacement of damaged mailboxes, which were in previously good condition, on a case-by-case basis.
+Please take a moment to review the City of Portage Damaged Mailbox Replacement Policy for more information.

 Property owners are responsible for clearing snow/ice from sidewalks in front of their residence or business within 24 hours following a snow or ice event.

 For the 2016-2017 season, we have a budget of roughly $900,000.
 Plowing is funded by state Public Act 51 money, which comes from the gas and weight taxes.
 Local taxes do not fund snow plowing operations.
 Overall, budgets have remained flat or slightly less over time, and we face increased expenses.
 The budget reflects fluctuating fuel costs, increasing equipment costs and salt costs.